-Artifact-centric systems are based on the notion of artifact, i.e., a record of structured data, that are born, evolve, and die during a system run either as a consequence of chains of internal actions of other artifacts, or through external actions performed by actors.
-GSM [15] is a declarative language, interpreted by specialised toolkits, that enables the user to implement guard-stage-milestone models for artifact systems.
+Artifact-centric systems are based on the notion of artifact, or a record of structured data, that are born, evolve, and die during a system run either as a consequence of chains of internal actions of other artifacts, or through external actions performed by actors.
+GSM [10] is a declarative language, interpreted by specialised toolkits, that enables the user to implement sophisticated guard-stage-milestone models for artifact systems.

-For simplicity, here we work on an untyped version of GSM programs in which we also neglect timestamps: while GSM programs are richer, the version we consider enables us to present decidability results concisely while at the same time supporting complex use-cases as we show in Section 3.
-The present section makes use of notions and definitions from [15].
+For simplicity, here we work on an untyped version of GSM programs in which we also neglect timestamps: while GSM programs are richer, the version we consider enables us to present concisely our decidability results while at the same time supporting complex use-cases as we show in Section 3.
+The present section makes use of notions and definitions from [10].

 Definition 1 (Artifact Type).
-An artifact type is a tuple $AT = \langle P, x, Att, Stg, Mst, Lcyc \rangle$ such that
+An artifact type is a tuple $AT = \langle P, x, Att, Stg, Mst, Lcyc \rangle$ s.t.